 What will happen at my initial appointment?

 You will be assessed by one of our team.
 This may happen at home or at one of ABI’s clinics.
 The clinician will talk with you about what your life was like before the injury, what is important to you, the accident and any difficulties or changes you are now experiencing.
 They will provide you with some education about concussion and some tips and strategies to manage some of the difficulties you may be experiencing.

 The purpose of this assessment is to determine the impact of your injury on you, and to identify any factors that may interfere with your ability to return to work, study, and any other activities you normally do.
 The assessment will be the basis of your rehabilitation plan.

-It’s important to bring any written documentation about your injury that you have to this initial meeting, e.g.: discharge letter from hospital, and x-ray reports if you have them, eye glasses, hearing aid.
-If required we can arrange for an interpreter.
-You are also welcome to bring family/whānau or your partner with you.
+It’s important to bring any written documentation about your injury that you have to this initial meeting e.g. discharge letter from hospital, and x-ray reports if you have them along with eye glasses, hearing aids etc. if required.
+We can arrange for an interpreter – please let us know in advance if you require this support.
+You are welcome to bring any family/whānau or your partner with you.

 - Occupational Therapists

 - Paediatrician/Paediatric Rehabilitation Medicine Physician

 - Other rehabilitation clinicians who may be required to support you.